 - Reheat soup in a pot, not a microwave for even heating.
 At this time, you can in cooked cubed potato or cooked pasta.

-I hope you find these tips for how to freeze soup useful!
+I hope you find these tips for freezing bean soup useful!

 Recipe To Cook Dried Beans

-1 pound of beans (I used a bag of beans containing 13 varieties) You can use one variety.
-Navy, great Northerns or baby limas are recommended)
+1 pound of dry beans (I used a bag of beans containing 13 varieties) You can use one variety if you prefer.
+Black beans, navy beans, great Northern beans, cannellini beans, and baby limas are all recommended.)

 Soak the beans overnight or at least six hours with cold water, 3 inches past the beans.

-Discard the beans that rise to the top and rinse.
+Discard the beans that rise to the top.
+Pour out the overnight water and rinse beans.

 Soup is best served hot, but often I will add ice cubes to the kids’ bowls.
 Grated parmesan cheese is a great addition for perking up a soup, as is croutons, crackers, or crusty bread.
+You might even like a tiny drizzle of olive oil over the top for added flavor.
 I hope you enjoy this bean soup and ham bone recipe and the tips on how to freeze soup.